 - Acquire leadership qualities and democratic attitude.

-- Develop capacity to meet emergencies and natural disaster and
+- Develop the capacity to meet emergencies and natural disaster and

 - Practice national integration and social harmony.

-The motto or watchword of NSS is "Not me but you".
+The motto or watchword of NSS is “Not me but you“.
 It underlines that the welfare of an individual is ultimately dependent on the welfare of society on the whole.
-This express the essence of democratic living and upholds the need of selfless service and appreciation of the other man’s point of view and also consideration for fellow human beings.
+This expresses the essence of democratic living and upholds the need for selfless service and appreciation of the other man’s point of view and also a consideration for fellow human beings.

 NSS was formally launched on 24th September 1969 the birth Centenary year of Father of Nation.
 Therefore, 24 September is celebrated every year as NSS Day with appropriate programmes and activities.